TheRacetrack/racetrack/docs/development/developing-plugins.md

 See [plugin_sample](plugin_sample) for an example of a plugin.

 ## Supported hooks
-Here's the list of all supported hooks that can be implemented by the plugin class:
+To add functionality to the plugin, you can implement one of the following hooks (Python methods):

 ### `post_job_deploy`
 `post_job_deploy` implements supplementary actions invoked after a job is deployed.